What is Peyronie’s Disease?

 How Does the Penis Work?

-Your penis does two things: it holds pee and sperm.
-It has three tubes inside: the urethra, which carries urine from the bladder to the penis, and the corpora cavernosa, which are two tubes that fill with blood to make the penis stand up.
-All three are held together by the tunica albuginea, a tough sheath made of fibers.
-When you’re making love, the blood flowing to your penis makes it straight, stiff, hard, and able to enter.
-After an orgasm, the sperm leave the body through the urethra.
-Ejaculation is the name for this action.
+Your penis does two things: holds pee and sperm.
+It contains three internal tubes, the urethra that carries urine from the bladder to the penis and two corpora cavernosa that are engorged with blood and lift up the penis.
+All three are encased in a tough sheath of fibers known as the tunica albuginea.
+When you’re sexual in the present tense, blood that goes to your penis makes it straight, firm, hard and ready to penetrate.
+During ejaculation, sperm leave the body through the urethra.
+This process is termed ejaculation.

 Peyronie’s disease changes how the penis looks and how big it is, but it doesn’t affect peeing or ejaculation.